Pankajbawane/NetworkSpectator/README.md

 - **Lightweight and easy to integrate**
   - One line setup to start monitoring and logging
+  - No XIB/Storyboards
   - No external dependencies
   - Works with SwiftUI and UIKit/AppKit
   - Manage log prints on Xcode debug console

+- **Insights Dashboard**
+  - Visualise network requests in the form of charts for HTTP methods, status codes, and host distribution

 - **Cross-platform support**
   - iOS 16.0+